NACNS is proud to work with these like-minded associations to support the CNS role.

 - Recruitment opportunities through the NACNS website and email

 Exhibit or convene focus groups at our meeting.
-View our 2021 Partnership Prospectus for more information!
+For more information on Sponsor and/or Exhibiting opportunities, please contact firstname.lastname@example.org.

 NACNS offers the opportunity for members to access job announcements from around the country.
 Join other professional recruiters, hospitals and health systems and advertise your openings with NACNS!